 For those with type 2 diabetes keeping your A1C in check is a big deal because it measures how well you’re controlling blood sugar levels.
-To make it easy for you, we asked our nurse for 5 simple ways to lower your A1C.
+To make it easy for you, we asked a Care Team Nurse for 5 simple ways to lower your A1C.

 Check Your Blood Sugar as Directed by Your Doctor